OpenTasmania/oj-server/README.md

   --production          Target the production environment.
 Cannot be used with --env.
 ```

----

 ## 4. History

-This project started out in late 2023 as a tool to help optimise travel patterns to purchase household goods
+This project started in late 2023 to optimize travel patterns.
+It initially relied on shell scripts and direct
-after becoming dissatisfied with commercial offerings.
-While the publicly available OSM/OSRM could be usable, there
-was consideration given to how it might be useful in [Home Assistant](https://home-assistant.io).
-It became increasingly
-clear a lot of data verification could be handled by python libraries and the system moved to docker.

-In 2024, reliance on microk8s was removed, and the code base cleaned and documentation for such was removed -
-although some may linger in the dark recesses somewhere.
-While it's intended at some stage to bring back microk8s, due
-to the thoughts of having this run on Home Assistant for now the project intends to be dockerizing everything.

-In 2025, the reliance on shell scripting was reduced to the point where it was removed in early May.
-Initial release was
-intended to make use of Issues boards on a hosted git server, as well as continuous integration build testing.
-This
-included a rewrite into python to help establish more formal documentation, and was never intended to be the final
-system.
-This code is now being removed in favour of the microk8s/kubernetes method as it provides far greater stability
-and scalability for a project with a large number of complex dependencies.
+installation on bare-metal servers.

+In 2024, the project began migrating towards a container-based architecture to improve stability and simplify
+dependencies.

+In 2025, the architecture was fully redesigned to be Kubernetes-native.
+The legacy `install.py` script and bare-metal
+installation process were deprecated and removed in favor of the `kubernetes_installer.py`, which provides a more
+robust, scalable, and maintainable solution for deploying the entire Open Journey Server stack.

 ## 5. Future